[MENU]

 3. Attend Mandatory Orientation Session either in person or online.
 If you attend online session you must submit the online questionaire with your application to receive credit for orientation attendance.
 (You must attend/complete an orientation session before you submit your registration fees for the program).

-5. Pay your Healthcare Program Registration Fees to Mrs. Bond (Building 2, Office 35), at least three days before the first day of the class.
-Bring or mail your Healthcare Program Application & Forms to:
+5. Pay your Healthcare Program Registration Fees at least three days before the first day of the class.
+Bring in or mail your Healthcare Program Application & Forms.

-TO AVOID DOCUMENTS GETTING LOST OR MISPLACED - PLEASE SUBMIT ALL PAPERWORK AT THE SAME TIME WHENEVER POSSIBLE!
+6. TO AVOID DOCUMENTS GETTING LOST OR MISPLACED, PLEASE SUBMIT ALL PAPERWORK AT THE SAME TIME WHENEVER POSSIBLE.
 KEEP A COPY OF ALL PAPERWORK TURNED IN.

 Forms and Documents